-For a district to receive reimbursement for services through the Medicaid School Health Services Program, each Medicaid-eligible student must have a plan of care that documents the medical necessity of the service(s) to be provided and/or preventive services that are coverable under the Healthy Kids Program-Early Periodic Diagnostic and Treatment.
-This documentation needs to specify the services required to treat the student’s identified medical condition(s) as specified in Chapter 2800 of Nevada’s Medicaid Services Manual.
+To receive reimbursement for services through the Medicaid School Health Services program, each Medicaid-eligible student must have a plan of care that documents the medical necessity of the service(s) to be provided.
+A plan of care is not needed for preventive services that are coverable under the Healthy Kids Program (Early Periodic Screening, Diagnostic and Treatment).

-Families with students currently enrolled in CCSD may complete the Consent for Release of Information and Medicaid Reimbursement form using the Parent Portal in Infinite Campus (campusportal.ccsd.net).
+Families with students currently enrolled in CCSD may complete the Consent for Release of Information and Medicaid Reimbursement form using Campus Parent (campusportal.ccsd.net).

-Visit http://ssd.ccsd.net/shsmedicaid to learn more about the CCSD Medicaid School Health Services program.
+CCSD staff are able to support the CCSD Medicaid School Health Services program by:

 For questions regarding the CCSD Medicaid School Health Services program, contact the Medicaid School Health Services Helpdesk at (702) 799-2899 or SHS-MedicaidHD@nv.ccsd.net.
 Helpdesk office hours are 7:00 a.m.–3:30 p.m.